A Lesson from the Life of Joseph

 God’s purpose in bringing Joseph to this position of power in Egypt was to save the entire family of Jacob and his sons (Joseph’s brothers, who had sold him into slavery years earlier) from the famine that was to spread also to the land of Canaan where they were all living.
 The events that transpired whereby Jacob, his sons, and their families were brought to Egypt to be preserved through the famine are recorded in Genesis 42-47.

 We might question why God chose to bring Joseph to this position of power in Egypt and this place of service for Him by means of all this suffering and adversity in his life.
-We know that God is all-powerful and that nothing is too hard for Him, and we might ask why He did not bring all of this about in some other way – some easier way.
+We know that God is all-powerful and that nothing is too hard for Him, and we might ask why He did not bring all this about in some other way – some easier way.
 After all, Joseph had done nothing to deserve all that he endured during this process.
 We might also question why God chose to bring about a famine at all, and why He chose to move His people to Egypt to be preserved through the famine, where they would later be enslaved and oppressed.

 One answer to the latter question is given in Romans 9, where Paul quoted from Exodus 9:16, saying: “For Scripture says to Pharaoh, ‘For this very purpose I raised you up, to demonstrate My power in you, and that My name might be proclaimed throughout the whole earth.’
 (Romans 9:17).
 God would later demonstrate His power in delivering His people from Egyptian bondage with a mighty deliverance, working through His servant Moses as recorded in the Book of Exodus.